INTERNATIONAL BACCALAUREATE PROGRAMME AT GNGHS

 The International Baccalaureate (IB) Diploma Programme is a rigorous, comprehensive and internationally standardized program of study, preparing 16-19 year old students around the world for success in the 21st century.
 The curriculum has been carefully designed to be not only rigorous, but also meaningful, balanced, conceptual and connected.

 IB students learn to become independent, critical, logical thinkers while developing advanced global competencies and communication skills.
 In the 50 years since IB was founded it has grown to be offered in over 150 countries.
 The IB Diploma is recognized and respected by leading universities and colleges globally.
 It is one of the highest credentials attainable for high school students in the world.
-GNGHS is one of three schools in Maine which currently offer the IB Diploma program.
+GNGHS is one of four schools in Maine which currently offer the IB Diploma program.

 GNGHS IB Staff